Developer-Zer0/MoDDM-Text-to-Motion-Synthesis-Using-Discrete-Diffusion/README.md

 ## Train Stage 1 Vector Quantized Variational AutoEncoder (VQ-VAE)

+*You can skip this step by using an autoencoder checkpoint.
+If you want to skip, copy paste `autoencoder_finest.ckpt` in the same location and rename is to `autoencoder_trained.ckpt`.*

 Train VQ-VAE reconstruction model on HumanML3D (or KIT-ML).
-This stage 1 training is required for stage 2 diffusion.
 Run the following script.
+All the outputs and checkpoints will be stored in `logs/`.

 ```bash
  python src/train.py --config-name=train model=vq_vae.yaml model.do_evaluation=false trainer.devices=[1] trainer.max_epochs=500